althe3rd/Pinpoint/extension-builds/README.md

 ## Installation

 ### Chrome Extension

+#### For Development:
 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the `chrome` folder
+3. Click "Load unpacked" and select the `chrome-dev/` folder
+4. After making changes, run `npm run build:extensions` and click the reload button

+#### For Distribution:
-4. Or install the packaged `.zip` file
+1. Use the `pinpoint-chrome-v{version}.zip` file
+2. Upload to Chrome Web Store or install manually

 ### Firefox Extension
 1. Open Firefox and go to `about:debugging`